 She was also honored as the Arthritis Foundation’s 2018 Orthopedic Honoree in the Walk to Cure Arthritis, the largest arthritis gathering in the world.

-Dr Ambach is a Clinical Instructor of Medicine at The David Geffen School of Medicine at UCLA, Clinical Assistant Professor of Physical Medicine & Rehabilitation at the Western University of Health Sciences and an Associate Professor at the Southern California University Sports Medicine Program.
+She is a Clinical Instructor at the University of California San Diego School of Medicine.
+She also served as a Clinical Instructor of Medicine at the David Geffen School of Medicine at UCLA, Clinical Assistant Professor of Physical Medicine & Rehabilitation at the Western University of Health Sciences and an Associate Professor at the Southern California University Sports Medicine Program.
 Dr Ambach has authored several published articles and book chapters in Regenerative Medicine.
 She is a former contributing editor for Rehab in Review and current Peer Reviewer for several journals.
 She is actively involved in clinical research to promote natural ways to heal spine and joint injuries, including a randomized high quality study on using bone marrow derived cells and PRP to treat low back pain caused by degenerative disc and disc tear.
 She has served as faculty and speaker at regenerative conferences in and out of the country.
 She has provided comprehensive education and training in Orthobiologics through the Orthohealing Method, a premier network of physicians providing orthobiologics, and has mentored many doctors all over the world on innovative methods to using cell therapies from our own bodies.

 Dr Ambach’s primary focus is nonoperative treatment of sports injuries, soft tissue injuries, spine and joint care utilizing fluoroscopic (x-ray) and musculoskeletal ultrasound guided procedures to perform state-of-the-art treatments such as Platelet Rich Plasma (PRP) and Bone Marrow Concentrate (BMC) and other cell-based treatments and regenerative therapies.